Anaerobic Digestion

 How will dust be managed?

 During construction, dust suppression using water trucks will be utilized, as needed.
+During operations, facility operators will utilize appropriate dust suppression techniques, as needed.
+Traffic speeds onsite will be limited and strictly enforced to minimize dust.

 How will the facility be powered?